tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ```

 The output.json file is optional, but if the user’s container writes to the file.
 It
-overrides the default handling of the k8s pod launcher.
+overrides the default handling of the Kubernetes pod launcher.
 The output fields are:

 *   error_status: tells the executor whether it should retry or fail
 *   outputs and exec_properties: used to override the execution and